Interception

 - GOAWAY (connection close)

-UI Display: HTTP/2 traffic is grouped by URL (similar to WebSocket), showing:
+UI Display: HTTP/2 traffic is grouped by connection flow and stream

 - Total frame count